 A candidate for the MM in the field of Governance must complete the following requirements as listed below:

-- b) Two compulsory fundamental courses which relate to a particular stream of interest. - c) One elective.
+- a) Five core courses and the Research Report. - b) Two compulsory fundamental courses which relate to a particular stream of interest. - c) One elective.